souldanger/jekyll-pwa-workbox/README.md

 ---

-This plugin supports **Workbox version 4.X.X** *.
+This plugin supports **Workbox [version]** *.

-_* in case you have been using a previous Workbox version (i.e. 3 or older), please see migration instructions [here](https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3)._
+_* in case you have been using a previous Workbox version (i.e. 3 or older), please see migration instructions [here](https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3).

-Google has developed a series of tools, these are available on their [Workbox](https://developers.google.com/web/tools/workbox/) page.
-You can easily generate a service worker with Webpack or Gulp as your build tool.
+There are various tools available on the [Workbox tools](https://developers.google.com/web/tools/workbox/) page, that let you easily generate a service worker with Webpack or Gulp as your build tool.

-As we do not want to use npm, we would like to precache and make posts and pages available offline, even if they have never been visited before.
+We do not use `npm` and therefore integrate this function in the Jekyll build process to precache and make posts/pages available offline, even if they have never been visited before.
-Therefore we are integrating this function in the Jekyll build process.

 ## Installation

 This plugin is available as a [RubyGem][ruby-gem].

-### Option #1
+### Option #1 - bundler

 Add `gem 'jekyll-pwa-workbox'` to the `jekyll_plugin` group in your `Gemfile`: